Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Problem Definition

-We examine the problem of inducing syntax in a completely unsupervised way from contextualized word representations.
-Specifically, in this work, we consider two syntax induction tasks: \begin{enumerate} \item Part-of-speech induction (POSI): determining a word's part of speech in a given sentence. \item Constituency label induction (CoLab): determining the constituency label for a constituent span of consecutive tokens.\footnote{It is worth noting that a constituent is not necessary to be continuous, but we only consider continuous constituents in this work for simplicity.} \end{enumerate} Figure \ref{pos_colab} shows a simple example for the above two tasks: both tasks require information about the context.
-This motivates us to apply contextualized embeddings, which have shown an ability to model such information effectively, as the base text representations for clustering.

-Letting $[m]$ denote $\{1, 2, \ldots, m\}$, we model the unsupervised syntax induction task as one of learning a mapping function $C: X \longrightarrow [m]$.
-For the POSI task, $X$ is the set of word tokens in the corpus and $m$ is the number of part-of-speech tags.\footnote{Note that $X$ is distinct from the corpus vocabulary -- in POSI, we tag each word token in each sentence with a POS tag.} For the CoLab task, $X$ is the set of constituents across all sentences in the corpus and $m$ is the number of constituent labels.
-For each element $x \in X$,\footnote{Word tokens for POS tagging, constituents for CoLab.} let $c(x)$ denote the context of $x$ in the sentence containing $x$.

-In addition, models are able to access the knowledge of the number of gold standard clusters, i.e., the number of POS tags for the POSI task and the number of constituent labels for the CoLab task.
-For the CoLab task, we also assume gold constituent spans from manually annotated constituency parse trees, focusing on determining the constituency labels, following \citet{drozdov2019unsupervised2}.
+We consider two syntax induction problems in this work: \begin{enumerate}[noitemsep,nolistsep] \item {\bf Part-of-speech induction (\posi)}: determining part of speech of words in a sentence. \item {\bf Constituency label induction (\colab)}: determining the constituency label for a given constituent (span of contiguous tokens).\footnote{Note that it is not necessary for constituents to be contiguous, but we only consider contiguous constituents for simplicity.} \end{enumerate} Figure~\ref{pos_colab} shows an illustration for the two tasks.
+In order to do well, both tasks require reasoning about the context.
+This motivates us to use contextualized representations, which have shown an ability to model such information effectively.
+Letting $[m]$ denote $\{1, 2, \ldots, m\}$, we model unsupervised syntax induction as the task of learning a mapping function $C: X \longrightarrow [m]$.
+For \posi, $X$ is the set of word tokens in the corpus and $m$ is the number of part-of-speech tags.\footnote{$X$ is distinct from the corpus vocabulary; in \posi, we tag each word token in each sentence with a POS tag.} For \colab, $X$ is the set of constituents across all sentences in the corpus and $m$ is the number of constituent labels.
+For each element $x \in X$, let $c(x)$ denote the context of $x$ in the sentence containing $x$.
+The number $m$ of true clusters is assumed to be known.
+For \colab, we also assume gold constituent spans from manually annotated constituency parse trees, focusing only on determining constituent labels, following \citet{drozdov2019unsupervised2}.